BigDataBiology/SemiBin/README.md

-For every contig, format of the name is `<sample_name>:<contig_name>`, where `:` is the default separator (it can be changed with the `--separator` argument). *Note:* Make sure the sample names are unique and  the separator does not introduce confusion when splitting.
+For every contig, format of the name is `<sample_name>:<contig_name>`, where `:` is the default separator (it can be changed with the `--separator` argument). _NOTE_: Make sure the sample names are unique and  the separator does not introduce confusion when splitting.
 For example:

 ```bash